Traveling to Iceland by Cruise Ship

 Photo from 10 Day Cruise Around Iceland by Sea

-Without doubt, the most time-and-cost effective means of travelling to Iceland from abroad is by catching a flight.
+Without a doubt, the most time-and-cost effective means of traveling to Iceland from abroad is by catching a flight.
 With more connections being made to Iceland from the US, Europe and elsewhere, the possibilities for finding and securing a financially worthwhile transfer are more abundant than ever.

 On the contrary, Iceland saw roughly 147,000 cruise liner passengers, from 167 cruise ships, frequent its shores in the same year, proving that the interest in ocean travel in Iceland is not just alive and well, but steadily proving to be an essential contributor to the country's tourism economy.